 Parent-teen driving contract discount: Less than 5 percent.

 Available to: Teenagers who have signed a contract to follow certain rules regarding their driving, such as not driving with passengers or after a certain time of night.

 Conditions: Only certain insurers offer discount on liability coverages of the car the child is assigned to if this agreement is signed by both parent and teen.

-Student away at school discount: Up to 10 percent
+Student away at school discount: 15 to 25 percent

 Available to: Parent or parents of a full-time student living 100 miles or more from home without a vehicle.